Tony · Ph.D. in Cybersecurity

 Covers systems programming and operating systems — concurrency, scheduling and synchronization; memory management; file systems; security; networking; and parallel and distributed computing.

-Covers the technical and social understanding of why security and privacy matter, how to think adversarially, and how (and how not) to design systems and products.
-Topics include user authentication, cryptography, malware, behavioural economics in security, human factors, privacy and anonymity, side channels, decoys and deception, and adversarial modelling — grounded in real-world systems and attacks (Bitcoin, Stuxnet, retailer breaches, implantable medical devices, health apps) and the societal and ethical issues of cybersecurity.
+Covers the technical and social understanding of why security and privacy matter, how to think adversarially, and how (and how not) to design systems and products — user authentication, cryptography, malware, behavioural economics in security, human factors, privacy and anonymity, side channels, decoys and deception, and adversarial modelling, grounded in real-world systems and attacks (Bitcoin, Stuxnet, retailer breaches, implantable medical devices, health apps).

-An introductory course in cryptography.
-Topics include one-way functions, encryption, digital signatures, pseudo-random number generation, zero-knowledge and basic protocols.
-The emphasis is on fundamental notions and constructions with proofs of security based on precise definitions and assumptions.
+An introductory course in cryptography — one-way functions, encryption, digital signatures, pseudo-random number generation, zero-knowledge and basic protocols, with emphasis on fundamental notions and constructions with proofs of security based on precise definitions and assumptions.

-Foundations of cyber security management for organisations: security assessment, policy development and risk management through methodological and procedural techniques.
-Students examine business and security operations, develop contingency planning, risk assessment, risk management and compliance standards, and explore legal and ethical issues, SETA, incident response and auditing.
+Foundations of cyber security management for organisations: security assessment, policy development and risk management through methodological and procedural techniques — contingency planning, risk assessment, compliance standards, legal and ethical issues, SETA, incident response and auditing.

 Tutor for the subject.
 Students learn the data-analytical methodologies used to investigate cyber security problems — processing and analysing data relevant to security systems and applications, and the scripting techniques and solutions required for data analytics in a cyber security context.

 Tutor for the subject.
-A strong understanding of networking is critical for cyber security.
-This unit gives network-security-minor students the advanced understanding of networks needed for success, covering advanced and emerging technologies such as Software-Defined Networks, IoT, and AI-based networking.
+Gives network-security-minor students the advanced understanding of networks needed for success, covering advanced and emerging technologies such as Software-Defined Networks, IoT, and AI-based networking.

 Visit my Google Scholar and ORCID profiles for the complete list.
 To date: 11 journal papers (7 Q1) in IEEE venues and one IEEE conference (rank B).